haileykr/Projects/CitiesAndBuildings/logs.md

 : good to define width and height for lazily-loaded images, as they give the blank space and do not cause 'jumps' in contents when the images are loaded

+03.10
+- added a "get info from wikipedia" button to new buildings page : using Wikipedia REST Api